NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/RV.rst

 .. note::

-   To add a new random variable the user presses the ``Add`` button.
-To remove a random variable, the user must first select it by checking the small circle before the random variable, and then pressing the ``Remove`` button.
+   To add a new random variable the user presses the **Add** button.
+To remove a random variable, the user must first select it by checking the small circle before the random variable, and then pressing the **Remove** button.

 .. warning::

-   Removing a random variable may have unintended consequences and cause the UQ Engine to fail.
+   Removing a random variable may have unintended consequences and cause the UQ engine to fail.

 .. figure:: figures/rvplot.png
    :align: center